 The New South Wales Government has announced payroll tax concessions for businesses, including:

 A $500 million loan facility has been announced to support businesses in retaining employees.
 The facility will provide loans up to $250,000 with an initial 12-month interest free period.
-More information on the loans can be found here.

 The state government has extended its initial payroll tax deferral program to all businesses.
 This enables businesses to defer payroll tax until 31 July 2020.
 The Queensland Office of State Revenue intends to work with businesses to create repayment plans for deferred liabilities.